-#11 Power-Assisted Brakes
+11 Power-Assisted Brakes

 A great braking force is to be needed to apply the brakes in the case of motor vehicles fitted with disc brakes, as well as for heavy commercial vehicles.
 Power assisted brakes are using to equate the limited strength of the driver with the great braking force.

 Generally, the entire intake manifold vacuum is used by the power-assisted system.
 Therefore, they are also known as vacuum brakes.
 In this system, when the brake pedal is depressed, fluid is forced from the master cylinder to the primary chamber of the wheel cylinder.
 Now the intermediate piston provided at the end of the master cylinder also closes the diaphragm valve in the reaction chamber.

 This results in isolating the vacuum from the air side of the boost system.
 The sir control spool is opened to admit air at atmospheric pressure with the movement of the intermediate piston further along its bore.

 That’s it thanks for reading, If you have any questions about “types of braking system” you can ask in the comments.
-If you have liked this article then please share with your friends.
+If you have liked this article then please share it with your friends.

 Subscribe to our newsletter to get notification of our new posts